Two minute rule and micro-commitments: a step-by-step system for beating procrastination

 “A new habit should not feel like a challenge.
 The actions that follow can be challenging, but the first two minutes should be easy.” – James Clear, Atomic Habits [3]

 Both versions target the same psychological problem: activation energy.
-BJ Fogg’s research on micro-habits demonstrates that the two minute rule lowers activation energy to near zero, making the starting action feel easier than resisting [2].
+In BJ Fogg’s micro-habits model, the two minute rule lowers activation energy to near zero, making the starting action feel easier than resisting [2].
 But Allen’s version clears your backlog of small tasks, while Clear’s version builds new habits through tiny starting actions.
 If you’re looking for a broader view of how these fit into a full procrastination prevention system, the strategies here form the foundation.

 The two minute rule works by eliminating the decision about when to act, replacing hesitation with a simple filter: if it takes under two minutes, do it now.